-Tax time is approaching, so this is a great time for all of us to evaluate our financial postition, and see what changes we might need to make.
-While many Americans get a tax refund, many find ways to spend that refund right away.
-That’s not always a bad thing, sometimes we put off larger expenses until this money comes in, or it’s a way to get ahead on some bills.
-I’d like to encourage you though to really think about an emergency fund, if you don’t have one.
+Tax time is approaching, so this is a great opportunity for all of us to evaluate our financial position, and see what changes we might need to make.
+Now, it’s a good to time to talk about money and how to make sure we are ready for any eventualities.
+So, today I’d like to encourage you to really think about an emergency money fund, if you don’t have one.

-Many people wonder whether or not they NEED an Emergency Fund.
-How do you establish an Emergency Fund?
-How much money should be in an Emergency Fund?
+Many people wonder whether or not they need an emergency money fund.
+How do you establish an emergency fund?
+How much money should be in an emergency fund?
 Here are some ideas and suggestions that should help answer these questions.

 How Do You Go about Creating an Emergency Fund?

 First, determine your expenses.
-Look at three to six months’ worth of living costs and count on saving that much in a fund.
-It won’t be funded overnight, but any extra amount you can save each payday will help you get there.
-This can help you keep your standard of living for a time if you lose your job, or it can cover a large expense such as vehicle repair.
+Look at three to six months’ worth of living costs and count on saving that much in your emergency fund.
+It won’t be created overnight, but any extra amount you can save each payday will help you get there.
+Your emergency money fund can help you to keep your standard of living for a time if you lose your job, or it can cover a large expense such as vehicle repair.

-Once you’ve determined how much you need to save and how long it will take to save it, it’s a good idea to change your mentality to put payments into the emergency fund before you pay for anything else.
-If you can do it by automatic deduction, go for it – see if you can have a portion of your paycheck taken out and put into a savings account (This could even get a monthly bank service fee waived!).
+Once you’ve determined how much you need to save and how long it will take to save it, it’s a good idea to change your mentality to put payments into the emergency money fund before you pay for anything else.
+If you can do it by direct debit or automatic deduction, go for it – see if you can have a portion of your salary taken out and put into a savings account.
 Otherwise, make it a habit to put money in your savings first and foremost, and then take care of your other expenses after.

 In short, no. An emergency fund does not have to be massive – but it certainly should cover unexpected expenses.
 To determine the size of your fund, consider what sorts of emergencies you’d want covered by the fund.
 Remember that buying insurance may be a more cost-effective way to guard against emergencies, too – evaluate the scope, likelihood, and potential cost of possible emergencies and this should give you a clearer picture of how large your fund needs to be.
 Just be sure to save enough to cover the deductibles so if you need to file an insurance claim, you have your portion in the bank so you don’t have to stress about where that money will come from!